José Aravena

-José Andrés Aravena Cabezas (24 October 1930 – 24 April 1982) was a Chilean politician, member of the Socialist Party of Chile.
-He served as deputy for the 20th Departmental District (Angol, Collipulli, Traiguén, Victoria and Curacautín) during the 1965–1969 legislative period.
-He had previously been alderman (regidor) of Angol from 1963 to 1965.
+José Andrés Aravena Cabezas (24 October 1930 – 24 April 1982) was a Chilean politician affiliated with the Socialist Party of Chile.
+He served as a member of the Chamber of Deputies of Chile representing the 20th Departmental District—which included the communes of Angol, Collipulli, Traiguén, Victoria, and Curacautín—during the 1965–1969 legislative term.
+Prior to that, he served as a municipal councilor (regidor) in Angol from 1963 to 1965.

-Biography
+Early life and personal background

-He was born in Angol on 24 October 1930, the son of Manuel Jesús Aravena Becerra and María Clementina Cabezas.
-He worked as an employee in the Directorate of Roads (Dirección de Vialidad) between 1953 and 1959.
+Aravena was born in Angol, Chile, on 24 October 1930, the son of Manuel Jesús Aravena Becerra and María Clementina Cabezas.
+He married Ana Amelia Toro, and they had three children.

+Professional career

+From 1953 to 1959, he worked as an employee in the Directorate of Roads (Dirección de Vialidad) under the Ministry of Public Works.

 Political career

-Aravena joined the Socialist Party of Chile.
-In 1963 he was elected alderman of Angol, serving until 1965.
+Aravena joined the Socialist Party of Chile and began his political career at the local level.
+He was elected to the municipal council of Angol in 1963 and served as a regidor until 1965.

-In the 1965 parliamentary election he was elected deputy for the 20th Departmental District (Angol, Collipulli, Traiguén, Victoria and Curacautín) and served during the XLV Legislative Period (15 May 1965 – 15 May 1969).
+In the 1965 parliamentary elections, he was elected deputy for the 20th Departmental District.
+He served during the XLV Legislative Period of the National Congress of Chile, with his term spanning from 15 May 1965 to 15 May 1969.

+Death

-He died in Angol on 24 April 1982.
+Aravena died in Angol on 24 April 1982, aged 51.